Vauxhall helicopter crash: Aftermath

 Vauxhall station was closed in the aftermath of the incident but reopened the following day.
 Road users were still advised to avoid the area.
 ITV News reported that First Capital Connect warned passengers against travelling in the area, though the station was at the time actually served by South West Trains and London Underground.

 Vauxhall bus station took five days to fully reopen.
 Nine Elms Lane remained closed so that a Terex TC 2800-1 lattice boom truck crane (one of the biggest mobile cranes in the country), brought down from Leyland, Lancashire, could be used to remove the jib of the damaged Terex CTL 180 crane.
 The work was completed by 11 February, with all roads reopened.

 Reactions

+On the day of the crash, Prime Minister David Cameron said that there would be a review of the rules governing helicopter flights over central London.
+Similarly, Boris Johnson, the Mayor of London, announced a review of the regulations concerning flying in central London and the safety of tall buildings.

 Kate Hoey, the Labour Member of Parliament for the Vauxhall constituency, told the BBC that, in her opinion, there should be an "inquiry into the increasing numbers of helicopters flying around London".
 In 1991, she had tabled a Ten Minute Rule Bill to tighten the rules on helicopter and heliport legislation, although the bill was not successful in becoming law.

-Boris Johnson, the Mayor of London, announced a review of the regulations concerning flying in central London and the safety of tall buildings.

-David Cameron said, on the day of the accident, that there would be a review of the rules governing helicopter flights over central London.